- What’s a Sore Bum?

 Neem Leaves & Seeds

-Let it sit there for about half-hour before rinsing off thoroughly.
+Let it sit there for about half-hour before rinsing it off thoroughly.

 Sage Essential Oil